shelleywong/CSCI567-Course-Materials/Assignments/Assignment4.md

-# Assignment 4 - Persistent Data on Phone
+# Assignment 4 - Persistent Data on Client

 ## In this assignment your app needs to do the following:

 * Have a Form
+    * Just needs to be some way for the user to give input does not need to be a formal form for this.
-* Store a Persistent state in the SQLite DB or SharedPreferences on the phone
+* Store a Persistent state in the SQLite DB or SharedPreferences on the phone or web
 * Form updates the state
 * View updates based on the changed state